radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 These functions are dictated by the following values of the vdPrivilege attribute in the group entry:

+- acl-read
+- acl-write
+- admin-write
+- config-lock
 - config-read
 - config-write
-- services-restart
-- services-shutdown
-- update-schema
-- instance-read
-- instance-write
-- acl-read
-- acl-write
-- naming-context-read
-- naming-context-write
 - data-source-read
 - data-source-write
 - data-store-read
 - data-store-write
+- globalidviewer-designer
+- globalidviewer-read
+- globalidviewer-write
 - ics-admin
+- instance-read
+- instance-write
+- logs-read
+- naming-context-read
+- naming-context-write
+- security-write
+- services-restart
+- services-shutdown
 - tasks-admin
-- globalidviewer-read
-- globalidviewer-write
-- globalidviewer-designer
+- update-schema

 The group entry is located in the RadiantOne namespace at: cn=directory administrators,ou=globalgroups,cn=config